GitCalceta/pymos/README.md

 # PyMos
-desmos-like graph plotter/visualizer using matplotlib
+desmos-like real-time graphics tool in python using PyOpenGl

+Work in progress